HPAC strives to achieve the following tenets:

 Vision: Create and sustain a comprehensive, coordinated, and balanced array of human services for homeless and low-income individuals and families within Yolo County.

-Coordination: Achieve a synergist relationship with the Yolo County 10 Year Plan Commission to achieve all of the goals in the Yolo County 10 Year Plan and to address issues of homelessness and poverty countywide.
+Coordination: Achieve a synergistic relationship with the Yolo County Strategic Plan to End Homelessness Executive Commission to achieve all of the goals in the Yolo County Strategic Plan to End Homelessness and to address issues of homelessness and poverty countywide.

 Our Roles and Responsibilities